 Again, I want to say that the best table tennis rubber is the rubber that suits your playing style but not the rubber that the top players use.
 First, you won’t play better if Ma Long gives you his racket.
 Second, the rubber that the top Chinese players (such as Ma Long, Fan Zhendong) use is not the same rubber which you want to buy.

 For example, the commercial DHS Hurricane 3 rubbers that everybody can buy from the manufacturer has a medium-high throw angle.
-And most another products that will be sold abroad outside of China has the same property: a medium to high throw angle.
+And most other products that will be sold abroad outside of China has the same property: a medium to high throw angle.
 These characteristics are confirmed by many testers.

 The top Chinese players are sponsored by DHS company.
 And many people think that Ma Long use the same product that the company sells to international buyers.
 However, it’s not true.
 Ma Long used a customized rubber which has a very low throw angle.
-So what you are seeking for (buying a real hurricane 3) is totally different to the rubber that Ma Long uses.
+So what you are seeking for (buying a real hurricane 3) is totally different from the rubber that Ma Long uses.

-What is Ma Long personal rubber?
+What is Ma Long personal equipment?

 What rubber does Ma Long use?